akhand2210093/bank-details/README.md

 # Bank and Branch API

 This is a simple Django-based API that provides information about banks and their branches.
+Time taken to complete : 3 days

 ## Deployed Application